 If there still would be one glaring difference of note today, it would be the thermal efficiency of laptops.
 Even if designed not to thermally throttle easily, standard laptops are still considerably hotter than standard (desktop) PCs today.
 It is the necessary sacrifice, to squeeze desktop-level performance within a portable form factor that is simply too inherently constrained.

+In conclusion, a laptop is a PC.
 Traditionally, it is often a typical recommendation to favor desktops over laptops when it comes to owning PCs.
-Unless you need the portability and smaller desk footprint, desktops are often more thermally efficient, more serviceable, and generally cost less.
+Unless you need the portability and a smaller desk footprint, desktops are often more thermally efficient, more serviceable, and generally cost less.

 Today, laptops have evolved significantly that even if their inherent weaknesses are still there, they can now compete toe-to-toe with desktops when it comes to average performance requirements.
-This then greatly helps in solidifying their classification as PCs for casual folk, since they really are indeed just smaller and hotter computers with built-in keyboards and monitors.
+This then greatly helps laptops in solidifying their classification as PCs.

 Is a laptop a computer?